Advanced Fonts with XeLaTeX

 If you and your group have any questions, or get stuck as you work through this in-class exercise, please ask the instructor for assistance.
 Have fun!

 XeLaTeX is an alternative compiler to regular LaTeX that supports Unicode text and other modern font formats.
+That means you can type in any language, and not just in English letters.

 Let’s create a new project for this activity in Overleaf.